ramG-reddy/Polyglot/SPECS.md

 ## 1. Global Environment (Docker)
 The entire system must run in a dockerized environment.
 Use `docker-compose.yml`.

+**IMPORTANT:** No local installation of JDK, Go, Maven, or any development tools is required.
+All development, building, and execution happens inside Docker containers.

 ### Infrastructure Versions
 * **Kafka:** `confluentinc/cp-kafka:7.6.0` (Compatible with standard Kafka clients).
 * **Zookeeper:** `confluentinc/cp-zookeeper:7.6.0` (Required for this version of Kafka).